 The debt to income ratio is a tool lenders use to calculate how much of your income can be used for a monthly home loan payment after all your other recurring debts are met.

 How to figure your qualifying ratio

-Usually, underwriting for conventional mortgages needs a qualifying ratio of 28/36.
-FHA loans are a little less restrictive, requiring a 29/41 ratio.
+Most conventional mortgages require a qualifying ratio of 28/36.
+FHA loans are less restrictive, requiring a 29/41 ratio.

-The first number in a qualifying ratio is the maximum amount (as a percentage) of gross monthly income that can go to housing (this includes principal and interest, PMI, homeowner's insurance, property tax, and homeowners' association dues).
+The first number in a qualifying ratio is the maximum percentage of your gross monthly income that can go to housing costs (including loan principal and interest, private mortgage insurance, homeowner's insurance, property tax, and homeowners' association dues).

-The second number in the ratio is the maximum percentage of your gross monthly income which can be spent on housing costs and recurring debt.
-Recurring debt includes credit card payments, car payments, child support, and the like.
+The second number is the maximum percentage of your gross monthly income that can be spent on housing costs and recurring debt together.
+Recurring debt includes car loans, child support and credit card payments.

 With a 28/36 qualifying ratio